History of Cincinnati Union Terminal

 Cincinnati Union Terminal is an intercity train station and museum center in the Queensgate neighborhood of Cincinnati, Ohio.
-The terminal is served by Amtrak's Cardinal line, passing through Cincinnati three times weekly.
-The building's largest tenants are the Cincinnati Museum Center, a group of three museums, a library, and a theater, as well as the Holocaust & Humanity Center.
+It opened in 1933 as a union station to replace five train stations serving seven railroads in the city.
+Passenger service ceased in 1972, and the station concourse was demolished.
+From 1980 to 1985, the building housed a shopping mall.
+In 1991, the terminal saw the opening of the Cincinnati Museum Center and the return of Amtrak service.

+Overview

-The terminal was developed throughout the 1920s as a solution for Cincinnati's five train stations serving seven railroads.
-The cramped stations were close to the Ohio River, which created regular flooding issues.
+The terminal was developed throughout the 1920s to replace five train stations that served seven railroads.
+The cramped stations, close to the Ohio River, were prone to flooding.
 The Great Flood of 1884, one of the largest floods at that time, particularly prompted efforts to consolidate services in a new terminal.
 Numerous committees developed plans between 1908 and 1923, but construction only started in 1928.
 The project involved creation of viaducts, mail and express buildings, and utility structures: a power plant, water treatment facility, and roundhouse.
 The station building's site necessitated demolishing numerous structures and relandscaping and repurposing Lincoln Park.
 While construction was taking place, the design plans evolved.
 The architectural firm Fellheimer & Wagner originally conceived a conservative design, though the terminal's development company urged the firm to hire Paul Philippe Cret in 1930, and the terminal's Art Deco design is credited to him.
-The design, more modern and cheerful, came along with cost savings over the originally-planned intricate designs.
+The design, more modern and cheerful, came along with cost savings over the originally planned intricate designs.